terasky-k8s-training/k8s-training-portworx/docs/task.md

         To install:
         ```bash
         helm repo add bitnami https://charts.bitnami.com/bitnami && helm repo update
-        helm upgrade -i wordpress bitnami/wordpress -n wordpress --create-namespace --set global.storageClass=<name-of-your-encrypted-storageclass>
+        helm upgrade -i wordpress bitnami/wordpress -n wordpress --create-namespace --set global.storageClass=<name-of-your-encrypted-portworx-storageclass>
         ```
-   - Verify that the created PVC is dynamically provisioned.
+   - Verify that the created PVC is dynamically provisioned and the application is starting and you can access it.

    **Expected Result**: Dynamic provisioning of PVCs is functioning correctly.
-The PVC should be bound and the volume should be created.
+The PVC should be bound and the application is working.

 3. **Shared Volume (ReadWriteMany)**